315: Got Gut Health? Part 4: Stomach Acid, Digestive Enzymes, and Bile

 • Feeling bloated or stomach distension

 Yes, acid reflux can even happen with low stomach acid.
-It can actually occur with any level of stomach acid and isnt necessarily a problem of stomach acid levels, but more generally a problem of luminal esophageal dysbiosis, or dysbiosis of the microbiome at the bottom of the esophagus.
+It can actually occur with any level of stomach acid and isn’t necessarily a problem of stomach acid levels, but more generally a problem of luminal esophageal dysbiosis, or dysbiosis of the microbiome at the bottom of the esophagus.

-In any case, low stomach acid can also potentially contribute to GERD because the lower esophageal sphincter also needs a certain amount of stomach acid to signal it’s closing.
+In any case, low stomach acid can also potentially contribute to gastroesophageal reflux disease (GERD) because the lower esophageal sphincter also needs a certain amount of stomach acid to signal its closing.
 If it doesn’t close, even the small amount of stomach acid that’s present can reflux into the esophagus.
+Whatever issue is causing the low stomach acid can also potentially be contributing to the aforementioned esophageal dysbiosis as well.

 • A feeling of burning pain or discomfort in the upper abdomen below the chest, even on an empty stomach.